Krishna Bahadur Kunwar Rana: Career

 On the night of 14 September 1846, Jung Bahadur Kunwar and his brothers massacred around 29 nobles in the Kot Massacre.
 Khadga Vikram Shah attempted to attack Krishna Bahadur Kunwar and was killed subsequently by Krishna's youngest brother Dhir Shamsher Kunwar.
 In the aftermath of the massacre, Jung Bahadur appointed his brothers and nephews to the highest ranks of the government.

 Krishna Bahadur Kunwar served as the governor of Palpa between 1846 and 1849.
 He served as the Chief Administrator of Morang, Saptari, Parsa, Bara, Rautahat and Sarlahi districts in the year 1849.
 He served as the acting Prime Minister of Nepal upon the demise of his elder brother Bam Bahadur Kunwar from 25 May 1857 to 28 June 1857.
 He also served as the Commander-In-Chief of the Nepalese Army between 1857 and 1862.

-He had no sons of his own so he adopted Dev Shamsher (later Shree 3 Maharaja Dev Shumsher Jung Bahadur Rana), the fourth son of his youngest brother Dhir Shamsher.
+He had no sons of his own so he adopted Dev Shamsher (later Shree 3 Maharaja Dev Shumsher Jung Bahadur Rana), the fifth son of his youngest brother Dhir Shamsher.